Last updated on September 13th, 2023

 America del Sur is a fun (and large) San Telmo hostel that will pad your itinerary and your social circle: evening activities include pub crawls and tango lessons.
 Should your travels take you up north, America del Sur also has a sister hostel in Calafate.

 HTL 9 de Julio

 Who doesn’t love luxe lofts at wallet-friendly prices?
-This affordable hotel is well-located in Montserrat within walking distance from numerous sites and a delicious breakfast is served right to your room by friendly, multi-lingual staff.
+This affordable hotel has a covetable location in Montserrat within walking distance from numerous sites (including Avenida 9 de Julio) and a delicious breakfast is served right to your room by friendly, multi-lingual staff.
 The rooms at HTL 9 de Julio are sizeable and clean, and there’s reliable Wi-Fi to boot.

 Hostel chain Selina arrived in Buenos Aires in 2019 with this Palermo Soho hot spot a stone’s throw from the throbbing nightlife of Plaza Serrano (also known as Plaza Julio Cortázar).
 Expect Selina’s typical uber-hip decor with everything from reggaeton classes to yoga sessions and dining options under one roof as well as co-working facilities.
 Private rooms range from suites to deluxe rooms with queen beds.

 Play Hostel Soho